JustinRayAngus/PICNIC/docs/source/install/environment.rst

-.. _install-environement:
+.. _install-environment:

 .. only::html

-Environement variables
+Environment variables
 =====

-Building PICNIC requires setting environement variables for various compilers and paths.
+Building PICNIC requires setting environment variables for various compilers and paths.
 The environment variables below can be placed in your .bashrc file.

 compilers
 ----